Abraha: Islamic view

-Rock carvings from Najran, southern Arabia.
-The dating of the patina confirms that they are old but the precise date of the carving cannot be established.
-The carving depicts elephants with their mahouts.

 Abraha is best known in Islamic accounts for his infamous attempt to attack the Kaaba in Mecca.
 He aimed to replace the Kaaba by constructing a grand church named the Al-Qalis (from the Greek Ekklesia) in Sanaa.
 He also built a church in Najran for Bani Al-Harith, the House of Al-Lat in Taif for the tribe of Banu Thaqif, the House of Yareem and the House of Ghamdan in Yemen.

-To counter the decline of Mecca as a pilgrimage center, the people of North Arabian tribes, specifically the Kināna and the nasaʾa (those responsible for intercalation) desecrated Abraha's church.
+To counter the decline of Mecca as a pilgrimage center, the people of North Arabian tribes, specifically the Kināna and the nasaʾa (those responsible for intercalation) were offended, and one man of Kinana went to Yemen, entered the church, and defecated in it.
 In response to this act, Abraha resolved to launch an assault on Mecca with the aid of an elephant, with the intention of destroying the Kaaba.
-The elephant was supposedly provided by the Negus.
+The elephant was supposedly provided by the Axumite king.
 Abraha's army is said to have included forces from South Arabian tribes, including the 'Akk, al-Ashʿar, and Khath'am.
 On his way north, Abraha is said to have passed through the settlements of various Arab tribes from which he took prisoners who were forced to act as his guides.
 Abraha's army is reported to have eventually crossed through Taif, where the Banu Thaqif provided a guide named Abū Righāl to accompany him.
 As they approached al-Mughammas, a short distance from Mecca, Abū Righāl died and was laid to rest there and his grave would later be stoned by the Arabs (who were mostly pagans at the time) after the failure of Abraha's expedition.